 Read also: The 10 best PC game controllers you can get

-Critics of the current Xbox One Wireless Controller will be happy to learn that the D-pad has been replaced with the improved design from the premium Xbox Elite Wireless controller Series 2.
+The biggest change is that the D-pad has been replaced with the improved design from the premium Xbox Elite Wireless controller Series 2.
 This should make playing fighting games in particular much more precise and enjoyable to play.

 Following in Sony’s footsteps, Microsoft will also introduce a screenshot sharing button.
 This will allow you to capture and share gameplay without resorting to clumsy cables and adaptors.